nextapps-de/flexsearch/README.md

 });
 ```

-> The tokenizer function gets a string as a parameter and has to return an array of strings (parts).
+> The tokenizer function gets a string as a parameter and has to return an array of strings representing a word or term.
+In some languages every char is a term and also not separated via whitespaces.

 <a name="flexsearch.language"></a>
 #### Add language-specific stemmer and/or filter